 The development of neuromuscular disease, certain organ diseases and particular soft tissue pathologies can lead to the development of scoliosis in adults.

-Adult Scoliosis Therapeutic Strategy
+Developed Scoliosis Therapeutic Strategy

 Adult spines are no longer growing.
 In fact, they are shrinking year by year after the age of 40 due to disc desiccation.
 This helps adults to self limit the development of scoliosis in their spines.
 However, curvatures can still progress, sometimes to symptomatic degrees, given hospitable conditions in the host.
 Adult variety scoliosis in younger people poses greater risk, since these spines are still developing and might therefore demonstrate accelerated and exaggerated scoliotic progression during the ages of rapid maturation.